What Are The Differences Between Burglary, Robbery, Petty Theft And Grand Theft?

 Receiving stolen property is when the police catch you in possession of someone else’s property.
 The question then becomes did you know, or should you have reasonably known, that the property was stolen?
 The answer is based on circumstantial evidence.
 For example, if you are driving someone’s car without paperwork and there is a screwdriver inside it, and the police pull you over, they’ve got a pretty good argument that you knew that the property was stolen.
 Sometimes it’s a close call and it is going to take a great attorney to fight, if you are going to claim that you didn’t know the property was stolen or try and mitigate it down to something less.

-For more information on Burglary vs. Robbery vs. Petty Theft vs. Grand Theft, a free initial consultation is your next best step.
+For more information on Burglary vs. Robbery vs. Petty Theft vs. Grand Theft, a free initial consultation with our theft crime lawyers is your next best step.
 Get the information and legal answers you are seeking by calling (213) 374-3952 today.

 Call For A Free Strategy Session